kevinding0218/InterviewDocuments/Q and A/System Design/User System.md

 B.money += 10
 ```
 3. SQL does more things for you than NoSQL (Serialization, Secondary Index)
+4. User NoSQL if looking for better perfornamce, or query is not too complex, hard disk NoSQL is 10 times faster than SQL

 ## Summary
 ### for User System